tarantool/doc/doc/reference/tt_cli/configuration.rst

             -   Searched from the specified directory to the root.
                 ``/etc/tarantool`` if the file is not found.
             -   The specified directory.
-                If tarantool or tt executable files are found in working directory, they will be used further.
+                If tarantool or tt executable files are found in the working directory, they will be used.